panyam/pcachapter/CHAPTER.md

 ### Why Serverless for PCA?

 Maya's infrastructure decision was driven as much by what the coffee chain couldn't justify as by what serverless offered.
 She named her solution **SensorScope** - a sensor redundancy analysis system designed to scope which of the coffee chain's sensors provided unique value versus expensive redundancy.
+The serverless approach would work identically across Google Cloud Functions, AWS Lambda, or Azure Functions, giving corporate flexibility in cloud provider selection.
 Traditional approaches would have required convincing corporate to purchase dedicated hardware or cloud instances for SensorScope analysis that might run weekly or monthly at most.
 Given that the entire initiative aimed to reduce the substantial annual sensor budget, proposing additional infrastructure spending for the analysis itself would have been politically untenable.
 The coffee chain's IT department was already stretched thin managing POS systems, inventory software, and basic networking across 47 locations - they had no capacity to provision, maintain, and secure additional analytics infrastructure.
 Maya needed a solution that would appear on corporate expense reports only when generating value, not as ongoing operational overhead that needed explaining to executives who questioned why optimization analysis required its own infrastructure budget.

 The contrast between traditional and serverless approaches for SensorScope became stark when Maya mapped out the options: